 With great gratitude, the PVMA worked with Stephanie to support this program and connect our community to these wellness day offerings.
 These events are an opportunity for metro area veterinary professionals to receive complimentary wellness services and enjoy a well-deserved day of self-care with colleagues.

 We welcome additional support of this program.
-If you are a wellness service provided and would like to get involved, please contact the PVMA office at 503- 228-7387.
+If you are a wellness service provider and would like to get involved, please contact the PVMA office at 503- 228-7387.